 Our bees mainly forage on sweet clover, alfalfa, canola, and wildflowers.

 We are based 10 km north of the Saskatoon city center, just off Highway #12.

 Not at the moment but this is something we are working to begin selling this year.

 + Do you add anything to your beeswax blocks?
 Are they filtered?

 Our beeswax blocks are filtered and 100% beeswax.

 + What do you use beeswax for?

 Beeswax is a very versatile product.
 You can make lip balms, soaps, lotions, and other cosmetics.
-It is also popular for candlemaking and in furniture/wood polish and shoe polish.
-Beeswax can be applied to tools to prevent them from rusting, or used to grease cookie sheets and baking molds - just rub it right on the sheet instead of using butter/oil.
+It is also popular for candle making and used in furniture and wood polish and shoe polish.
+Beeswax can be applied to tools to prevent them from rusting, or used to grease cookie sheets and baking molds - just rub it right on the sheet instead of using butter or oil.